Driving licence info

 • First-aid course

-• Signature sheet
+• Signature form

 Theory

-• 2 or 4 double lessons (class-specific)
+• 2 or 4 double lessons class-specific

 • Theory exam